Luv Ya Blue

-"Luv Ya Blue" was a movement by fans of the Houston Oilers of the National Football League in the late 1970s that featured large flashcards, fight songs, pom-poms and other features more reminiscent of the college game than the NFL.
+"Luv Ya Blue" was a movement by fans of the Houston Oilers of the National Football League (NFL) in the late 1970s that featured large flashcards, fight songs, pom-poms and other features more reminiscent of the college game than the NFL.

 Coining of the term

 In the early 1970s, the Houston Oilers had fallen on hard times.
 In 1975, Bum Phillips was hired as the coach and ushered in a new era for the Oilers.
 With the help of stars such as Billy "White Shoes" Johnson and Elvin Bethea, the Oilers had their first winning season of the decade in 1975.
-In 1978, the Oilers drafted one of the most dominant running backs in college football, Heisman Trophy winner Earl Campbell of the University of Texas.
-Campbell went on to become the NFL Rookie of the Year, as well as the Most Valuable Player in 1978.
+Three years later, the Oilers drafted one of the most dominant running backs in college football, Heisman Trophy winner Earl Campbell of the University of Texas.
+Campbell went on to become the NFL Rookie of the Year, as well as the Most Valuable Player in 1979.

 Led by the charismatic Phillips, the team quickly became a sensation in Houston.
 Many team members, including Campbell, began adopting Phillips' "good ole boy" attitude by wearing cowboy boots and "ten gallon" cowboy hats.
 As the 1978 season progressed, Campbell contributed such a large part of Houston's offense that many fans began referring to the team as the Houston "Earlers".
-This would soon change, however, as the marketing department of the Houston Oilers under the direction of PR Director Jack Cherry would give Oilers fans another catchphrase to use while cheering for their team.
+However, this would soon change, as the marketing department of the Houston Oilers under the direction of PR Director Jack Cherry would give Oilers fans another catchphrase to use while cheering for their team.

 On November 20, 1978, the Oilers took on the Miami Dolphins on Monday Night Football.
 In order to boost team spirit, the Oilers gave each fan a blue and white pompom before the game.
-The sight of over 50,000 fans waving the pompoms inspired the Oilers to a 35-30 victory, behind Campbell's 199 rushing yards and 4 touchdowns.
+The sight of over 50,000 fans waving the pompoms inspired the Oilers to a 35–30 victory behind Earl Campbell's 199 rushing yards and four touchdowns.
 After the game, Campbell stated, "The display of Blue was a chance for people of all races and backgrounds to come together as a city.”
 The Luv Ya Blue Era was born.
 Licensed products began appearing all over Houston.
-Joske's opened Luv ya Blue retail shops inside their stores.
-Luv ya Blue was a sports promotion that captured the connection of a city to its team.
+Joske's opened Luv Ya Blue retail shops inside their stores.
+Luv Ya Blue was a sports promotion that captured the connection of a city to its team.